QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 and paste a configuration (in the edit configuration menu) and change the name.

-If you need to run the server, I personally put everything in the same folder so I used IntelliJ import module function and that was it.
+If you need to run the server, I put everything in the same folder so I used IntelliJ import-module function and that was it.

 ![module](module.png)